PallviKhurana/BuggyCarsRatingUIAutomation/readme.md

 Under src folder we have two folders main and test.

 Main folder has a resource folder inside it that contains chromedriver.exe.
 Chromedriver is downloaded from : https://chromedriver.chromium.org/downloads

-Note: Make sure the chromedriver version should be same as version of Chrome installed in your PC.
+**Note**: Make sure the chromedriver version should be same as version of Chrome installed in your PC.

 Test folder contains WebUIAutomation Package that contains PageObjects like MainPage.java , MakePage.java etc.